-While grammar is not as static a science as is typically assumed, the 20 rules of subject verb agreement attempt to objectify part of the English language form.
+While grammar is not as static a science as is typically assumed, there are 20 rules of subject verb agreement that attempt to objectify part of the English language form.
 Most of the concepts of subject verb agreement are straightforward, yet some aspects of singular and plural usage in English grammar are more complicated.

 1. Subjects and verbs must agree in number.
 This is the cornerstone rule that forms the background of the concept.